Merchant's House Museum: Exterior

 The exterior of the Seabury Tredwell House is four stories high and is divided vertically into three bays on each floor.
 The basement is raised, so the first story is half a floor above ground.
 The facade was identical to that of the five other houses developed by Brewster, as well as three houses developed on Hudson Street in 1833; these houses have all been demolished.
 Another house, on 56 West 10th Street, also copied the Seabury Tredwell House's design.
 The brick party walls to the east of the Seabury Tredwell House were originally shared with residences on either side.

 A decorative iron railing separates the house from the street and is decorated with finials and newel posts.
 On the eastern side of the facade, a flight of six steps with iron railings leads up to the main entrance.
 There are Ionic columns on either side of the doorway, above which is an arch with a semicircular fanlight.
 On the cellar and the first through third floors, the facade is made of brick.
 The fourth floor is placed within a steeply sloped gable roof made of slate tiles.
 There are two protruding dormer windows on the fourth story.

 At the rear of the house is a wood frame annex built in 1850, with a stairway leading from the first floor down to a small garden.
 There is a toilet under the steps and a cistern in the yard.
 Another stair leads up from the basement to the garden.
 The cistern, with a capacity of 4000 gal, predates the construction of the Croton Aqueduct, which once supplied New York City's water system.
 The garden had four magnolia trees in the mid-20th century; it has been modified over the years and contained typical 19th-century plants by the 2000s.
 Some of these plants, including vinca, columbine, and black-eyed Susan vines, were grown from specimens that had been excavated from the garden.
-As of 2023, the garden is open to the public but accessible only from the basement.
+The garden is open to the public.

 Interior

-The house has 18 rooms, and, according to the New York City Department of City Planning, the building's gross floor area is 4218 ft2.
+The house has 18 rooms across a gross floor area of 4218 ft2.
 The Seabury Tredwell House has a similar layout to many 19th-century rowhouses in New York City.
 The basement contains the kitchen and family room, and the first story features the formal double parlors.
 There are bedrooms on the second through fourth stories; the bedrooms on the top story were used as servants' quarters.
 There was also a coal room below the basement, which was converted into a heating plant at some point before the 1960s.
 Materials such as Siena marble and plasterwork were commonplace at the time of the house's construction and were used throughout the building.